pauljcoles/cats/part3.md

 ## Proof of Concept: Does This Actually Work?

 In Part 2, I discovered that gold standards work better than rulebooks and lazy loading prevents Context Rot.
-Part 3 proves it works in practice - with real BMW vs Mercedes examples and an honest assessment of what actually happens when the cats meet reality.
+Part 3 proves it works in practice - with real fake examples and an honest assessment of what actually happens when the cats meet reality.

-## The Universal BDD Vision: BMW vs Mercedes Principle
+## The Universal BDD Vision: Two Car Companies Principle

 ### The Core Philosophy